chiffa/BioFlow/dev_log.rst

 On the table:
 -------------

-- TODO: perform the explicit background pass for BioKnowledge as for the Interactome

 <Documentation>

  - DONE: [DOC] pass and APIdoc all the functions and modules

- - TODO: [DOC] document all the possible exceptions that can be raised
+ - DONE: [DOC] document all the possible exceptions that can be raised
+    - what will raise an exception

  - DONE: [SANITY] remove all old dangling variables and code (deprecated X)